yangtree21st/DataGrip.PokemonSqlLab/README.md

 	* His sister, `Froilanda`, is a `Pilot` who uses a `CropDuster`.

 # The Plot Thickens...
+* Create a test cases which simulate a typical work-week for `Froilan` and `Froilanda`.
+	* The accumulation of your test cases should ensure at least 80% test coverage.

+* The first few weekdays have already been considered for you.
-* Create a separate Test class for each day in the following scenario...
+* Create a separate Test class for each day in the following scenario.
 * As a farmer, Froilan must stick to a rigorous agricultural routine.
 	* Every morning, `Froilan` and `Froilanda` begin their morning by
 		* Riding each `Horse` in each `Stable`.